SharonMomanyi/Customer_Churn_Project/README.md

 Customer Churn is a major challange for businesses.
 In the Telecommunication industry, it occurs when customers switch to different providers due to pricing, service quality, or even competitive offers.

-My aim is to understand the patterns of these customers who churn and also build a model that will predict whether a customer will 'soon' stop doing business with SyriaTel Telecommunications.
+The aim is to understand the patterns of these customers who churn and also build a model that will predict whether a customer will 'soon' stop doing business with SyriaTel Telecommunications.

-The stakeholders for my project are different departments in SyriaTel.
+The stakeholders for this project are different departments in SyriaTel.
 These include the Executive Office, the Customer Relations and Support department and the Marketing Department.

 **OBJECTIVES**